How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 God has assigned you as a worship leader to be His instrument to bring Heaven’s music to the people and to bring the people before His presence in worship.

-Good worship leaders know this: If we depend solely on our music, it won’t be enough.
-If we’re looking to the music, we’ll barely go “ankle deep” in our worship of God and our experiencing His glory.
+If we depend solely on our music, it won’t be enough.
+We’ll barely go “ankle deep” in our worship of God and our experiencing His glory.
 But if we’ll look to God, we’ll go in over our heads!
 (Ezekiel 47:3-5.)

 Our very lives are dependent on the Lord, and enough of Him is never enough!